 I also have a section in the binder of blank black-and-white copies of the charts so we could practice our conjugating!

 I also printed the charts with the 2 to 1 feature (where you shrink the pages so that two pages print on one).
 This allowed the charts to be used as a quick reference.
 The colors at the top show how each of the four principle parts are used to build all of the variations of the verbs.

 So that's the basics of how we set up our resources for studying Latin.
-If you're looking for more help with your Latin studies at home, come join us in the Latin with Andy membership site where he shares his love of Latin with others!
+If you're looking for more help with your Latin studies at home, check out these resources, or come join us in the Latin with Andy membership site where all of our resources are included and Andy shares his love of Latin with others!

 Betsy Strauss is an unexpected homeschooler, mother of three, who is in a relationship with a sweet man for life.
 She loves reading books, drinking coffee, and learning anything with her kids.